-Starting at the San Juan Lookout, the trail starts with a couple miles of easier terrain and eventually crosses San Juan Rd.
+Starting at San Juan Lookout, the trail starts with a couple miles of easier terrain and eventually crosses San Juan Road.

-The next major intersection will be at Ranger Trail which will take you back down to the 5 Table TH/Ranger Station.
-If you continue on National, the next section will take you underneath the TV antennas and crosses the paved road to the lookouts twice.
+The next major intersection will be at Ranger Trail, which would take you back down to the 5 Table TH/Ranger Station.
+If you continue on National, the next section will take you underneath the TV antennas and cross the paved road to the lookouts twice.

 National then takes you over Telegraph Pass and up to the Buena Vista Lookout.
 From the Buena Vista Lookout to the end of National at the east end, it gets rockier with bigger obstacles to navigate.
 Be careful of mountain bikers as they use this section of the trail frequently.

 that you can take down to the Pima Canyon Parking Area.